PriyaSelvaraj11/bike-simulation/README.md

-A simple CLI application simulating a bike driving on a 7 x 7 grid developed using Java.
+A simple CLI application simulating a main.bike driving on a 7 x 7 grid developed using Java.

-The following commands are accepted by the application:
+The following main.commands are accepted by the application:
 1. PLACE X,Y,<Facing-direction>
 2. FORWARD
 3. TURN_LEFT